-Advanced standing allows students to fulfill a course requirement based on prior learning and is granted on the basis of a qualifying examination.
+Advanced standing allows students to fulfill a course requirement based on prior learning and is granted by faculty.
 For example, students whose undergraduate degree is in a field related to their seminary studies may seek advanced standing.
 (Note: Similarity of course titles does not necessarily mean overlap of content and methodology.)
 If advanced standing is granted, the student will take one advanced course in place of each course for which advanced standing was granted.
 Advanced courses must be taken in the subject area in which advanced standing was granted and must be taken at Bethel Seminary; transferred courses cannot be used.
 Advanced standing waives a course requirement, not credits.
 The student must earn the credits associated with the requirement by taking a substitute course.
 Thus, advanced standing is not a means to reduce the credits or time required to complete a degree at Bethel Seminary.
 The purpose of granting advanced standing is to provide the student with a better educational experience.
 Both student and advisor should seriously consider any substitutions.
-Forms for advanced standing may be obtained from the seminary registrar's office or website.
+Forms for advanced standing may be obtained from the seminary Registrar's Office or website.